With AssemblyAI

 AssemblyAI integrates with: Zapier, Slack, Google Cloud, Microsoft Teams, Zoom, Trello, Notion, Salesforce, WordPress, Discord.

-Based on user reviews and social mentions, the most common pain points are: token cost, cost tracking, right now.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, down, critical.